 Such chemicals and diaper components certainly help explain why it takes so long for a diaper to decompose, as most of the time, disposable diapers are not made of environment-friendly materials.

 Disposable diapers account for a considerable amount of waste in landfills: before becoming potty trained, a baby probably needs between 5,000 and 6,000 disposable diapers.
-One environmental report determined that disposable diapers make up 7 percent of nondurable household waste in landfills, not to mention that most often, these disposable diapers won't decompose or biodegrade.
+One environmental report determined that disposable diapers make up 7 percent of nondurable household waste in landfills, not to mention that these disposable diapers often don't decompose or biodegrade.

-So the concern is no longer just the extremely long diaper decomposition time, but also the environmental impact and health risks of using disposable diapers.
+So the concern is not just how long does it take for a diaper to decompose, but also the environmental impact and health risks of using disposable diapers.

 Are Biodegradable Diapers A Better Option For The Environment?